mwyngaarden/Cadie/README.md

 ## Overview

 Cadie is a stand-alone UCI chess engine written in platform independent C++.
-Building requires a compiler supporting at least C++17.
+It is also the successor to my first UCI chess engine, Keele.
+Building requires a compiler supporting at least C++20.
 Being a stand-alone engine, Cadie requires a UCI compatible GUI to run.
 Compatible GUIs include Arena, ChessBase, and SCID, to name only a few.

 ## Specifications and features
 - 16x12 Mailbox Board Representation